aamcbee/AdaOja/README.md

 # AdaOja

 This repository contains the Python code that produces all of the experimental results from the paper ["AdaOja: Adaptive Learning Rates for Streaming PCA"](https://arxiv.org/abs/1905.12115).
-AdaOja is a new version of Oja's method with an adaptive learning rate that performs comparably to other state of the art methods and better than Oja's for standard learning rate choices such as $\eta_i = c/i, c/\sqrt{i}$.
+AdaOja is a new version of Oja's method with an adaptive learning rate that performs comparably to other state of the art methods and better than Oja's for standard learning rate choices such as eta_i = c/i, c/sqrt(i).
 The file <code>[streaming_subclass.py](./streaming_subclass.py)</code> provides the framework for several different algorithms--including AdaOja--for streaming principal component analysis and can easily be used for a wider set of problems and datasets than those presented here.